bcgov/DriveBC.ca/infrastructure/README.md

 ## Deployment Steps
 ### New Environment
 Follow these steps to setup a brand new environment.
-1. Download the Drivebc.ca repository to your PC
+1. Clone the Drivebc.ca repository to your PC
-1. Navigate to the infrastructure folder in command line
+1. Navigate to the infrastructure folder in the command line
 1. Login to OpenShift using the command line oc utility
 1. Select the project you would like to deploy to using `oc project NAMESPACE`
 1. `helm install ENV-drivebc-init -f .\init\values-ENV.yaml .\init`
     1. NOTE: Do not install this again as it will overwrite all values.
-May need to find a better way to handle this in the future.
-1. Set the values in the `ENV-drivebc-django` ConfigMap and Secret (In the future `ENV-drivebc-static` ConfigMap and Secret too)
+1. Set the values in the `ENV-drivebc-django` & `ENV-drivebc-static` ConfigMap and Secrets (they both have ) as well as the `ENV-drivebc-image-caching` ConfigMap too.
-1. `helm install ENV-drivebc-crunchy-postgres -f .\crunchy-postgres\values-ENV.yaml .\crunchy-postgres`
+1. `helm install ENV-drivebc-crunchy-postgres -f .\crunchy-postgres\values-ENV.yaml .\crunchy-postgres` to install CrunchyDB.
+NOTE: Check the values files to confirm the namespace is correct for monitoring.
-1. `helm install ENV-drivebc -f .\main\values-ENV.yaml .\main`
+1. Once the datbase is running go to the terminal of the primary replica and go to `psql`, then enter `ALTER DATABASE "ENV-drivebc" OWNER TO "ENV-drivebc";`
-1. Now that all components are installed you need to go to GitHub actions and run `Build & Deploy Image Caching Image` & `Deploy main to ENV` and then all the pods should start-up.
-If any issues confirm the configmaps are updated.
+1. `helm install ENV-drivebc -f .\main\values-ENV.yaml .\main` to install the entire environment.
-1. If you want to quickly get the cameras and events on a fresh db, run  `python manage.py populate_webcams` and `python manage.py populate_events` in the terminal of the tasks pod
+1. If you want to quickly get the cameras and events on a fresh db, login to the tasks pod and go to terminal where you will run these commands  `python manage.py populate_webcams` and `python manage.py populate_events` and `python manage.py populate_ferries`

 ### Upgrades